serena-ni/orbit/README.md

 1. Click **Start** to begin.
 2. Navigate your spaceship using W/A/S/D or arrow keys.
-3. Avoid planets and pass through checkpoints to set respawn points.
-4. Survive as long as possible without losing all lives.
+3. Survive as long as possible without losing all lives.
-5. Press **Reset** to respawn at your last checkpoint.
+4. Press **Reset** to respawn at your last checkpoint.
-6. Click **Info** anytime to view instructions.
+5. Click **Info** anytime to view instructions.

 ## Credits